Michael Phelps Announces The Birth Of New Baby Boy With Adorable Family Pictures

 Phelps has competed in a total of four Summer Olympic Games, starting with Athens in 2004, where he won six gold and two bronze.
 Then he went to Beijing, where he beat the Spitz record, winning eight gold medals, beating the Spitz record.
 In London, Phelps won four gold and two silver medals.
 In the 2016 Olympic in Rio, Phelps won five gold medals and one silver.

 Nicole Johnson Phelps is the former Miss California 2010 and competed in the Miss USA Pageant that same year.
 According to the New York Times, the couple first met at the Espy Awards in 2007.
+She was paired up with the swimming sensation as an athlete guide, and was none too pleased as she preferred to be hanging with driver Travis Pastrana.

+Surprisingly, the two wound up laughing and bonding together.
+Despite years of ups and downs, including a long break, where she had to decide to leave another serious relationship because Phelps wrote the right words when he begged her to return to him, the couple are now happy and solid in their relationship and their growing family.